margamb/the-monster-squad/README.md

 # the-monster-squad
-Project to practice HTML, CSS and responsive design
+Project made in 2018 to practice HTML, CSS and responsive design

+## Character design